stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 Once a restore process is complete, we will see that new PVCs with the name `source-pvc-1` and `source-pvc-2` has been created successfully.

-check that the status of the PVC is bound,
+check that the status of the PVCs are bound,

 ```console
 $ kubectl get pvc -n demo